 If your business suffers from inconsistent cash flow or slow-paying customers, these working capital solutions may be a great choice for your B2B business.

 Whether you want to get an advance on your outstanding invoices or need a flexible line of credit, BlueVine has you covered.
 Through BlueVine, you have three financial options to get the working capital you need: invoice factoring, term loans, and lines of credit.

 BlueVine can provide you with up to $5 million for your unpaid invoices through its invoice factoring service.
-Rates start at 0.25% per week, and you can receive as much as 90% of your unpaid invoice amount in as little as 24 hours.
+Rates start at 0.25% of the invoice value per week, and you can receive as much as 90% of your unpaid invoice amount in as little as 24 hours.

-Qualifying for invoice factoring through BlueVine is easy.
-You must operate a B2B or B2G business and have qualifying invoices.
-You must also have a personal credit score of at least 530, annual revenue of at least $100,000, and a time in business of at least 3 months.
+To have a good chance of qualifying for invoice factoring through BlueVine, you must operate a B2B or B2G business and have qualifying invoices.
+You must also have a personal credit score of at least 530, annual revenue of at least $100,000, and at least three months in business.

 If you don’t want to get an advance on your unpaid invoices, you can apply for a term loan up to $250,000.
-Your loan is repaid through fixed weekly payments for a period of 6 to 12 months.
-To qualify, your business must be in operations for at least 6 months, you must have at least $100,000 in annual revenue, and your personal credit score should be 600 or above.
+Your loan is repaid through fixed weekly payments for a period of six to 12 months.
+Your business must be in operation for at least six months, you must have at least $100,000 in annual revenue, and your personal credit score should be 600 or above to qualify.

 Put your unpaid invoices to work for you by applying for a line of credit through Fundbox.
 By connecting your accounting software through Fundbox’s secure platform, you may qualify for a line of credit up to $100,000.

 In just minutes, you could have access to the working capital you need.
 Fundbox makes it easy to apply for a line of credit.
 Simply enter information about yourself and your business, connect your supported accounting software, and, if approved, instantly access your line of credit.